Text

 amounting to only a handful of steps.
 Since concatenations use shared

-substructures, they are very memory-efficient and can be used efficiently for
+substructures, they are very memory-efficient for applications where you want

 Normal-Form Graphemes